-I'm surprised to see how effective this simple skin care is for the clients who embrace the routine.
+I'm surprised to see how effective this simple serum is for the clients who embraced it in their routine.

 This is where the magic happens.

-I'm on purpose not recommending any specific serum or toner in this post because it depends on your skin type and needs.
+I'm purposely not recommending any specific products in this post because it depends on your skin type and needs.

 You're always welcome to comment on the post or shoot me an email at email@example.com to continue the conversation.